senaite/senaite2.com/docs/user_manual/users_and_security.md

 ## User Groups

-SENAITE allows comes with user groups too.
+SENAITE comes with user groups too.
 Groups are used to "group" roles.
-A user can be assigned to a group and therefore, acquire all the privileges granted for the roles that are assigned to that group.
+A user can be assigned to a group and therefore, acquire all the privileges granted for the roles that are assigned to that same group.
 However, in a vanilla installation of SENAITE, the relationship between groups and roles is *almost* one to one in order to keep things simple.
 The term *almost* is used because besides this one-to-one relationship between groups and roles, groups contain